Welcome to Year 3

 Hello Year 3

 Remember keep looking after each other in this anxious and uncertain time - there's lots of other different types of learning and development children can be doing right now beyond their school work!
-See you all soon and feel free to email me on my school email address which is in your learning packs or email I sent to your parents at the start of the week.
+See you all soon and feel free to email me on my school email address if you need any help with learning, eSchools or anything else at all!

 Here are some link to some maths learning websites that are currently free...